captswag/material-color-picker/README.md

 # Material Color Picker
-A simple, minimalistic and beautiful color picker for Android 5.0 Lollipop devices.
-App is intended for Web Designers and Developers, who likes colors.
+A simple, minimalistic and beautiful color picker for Android 4.1+ devices.
+App is intended for Web Designers and Developers, who works with colors.

 Features
 - Get Hex & RGB color codes
 - Set color using RGB values and get HEX codes
 - Uses Android Lollipop's setStatusBarColor() to set color of status bar (Notification bar) which changes with change in color palette
 - Separate UI for portrait and landscape devices
+- Support for pre-lollipop devices

 Download the app from playstore: [Material Color Picker](https://play.google.com/store/apps/details?id=com.anjithsasindran.materialcolorpicker)